 What data can Invert Assist chat access?

-How does Invert build in robustness?
+How does Invert ensure reliability?

 Open in full page